 Can the H1B visa be renewed?

-In general, you will be permitted to spend six years in the US in H1B status before you must return abroad for at least one year before being granted H1B status again.
+Workers can spend up to six years in the US with H1B status before they must return abroad for at least one year before being granted H1B status again.

 Can dependents apply under the H1B visa?

 H1B spouses and dependant children under the age of 21 may apply for the H-4 visa, which will allow them to reside with the primary visa holder in the US.With an H-4 visa, family members can study, obtain a driver’s license, open a bank account while in the US.
 H-4 visa holders can only work in the US if they hold a valid H-4 Employment Authorization Document.